Why Is Limiting Your Air Conditioner Usage Important?

 - Eave Vent Roof Ventilation – This method works by extracting hot air from the roof space and replacing it with outdoor air, usually brought in through eave vents.

 - Ceiling Roof Ventilation – This method works by extracting hot air straight from the hot rooms inside the house.

 - Ducted Ventilation/Exhaust – This is a specialised method of extraction most often used in commercial settings to remove fumes from workspaces

 A properly ventilated home will stay cooler during summer and hot days.
-That means that you won’t have to use your air condition anywhere near as much (if at all) to stay comfortable.
-Solar cooling fans are the smartest and most sustainable option to invest in if you’re looking to improve your home’s energy efficiency.
+That means that you won’t have to use your air conditioning anywhere near as much (if at all) to stay comfortable.
+Solar fans are the smartest and most sustainable option to invest in if you’re looking to improve your home’s energy efficiency.